 Ryanair is fundamentally opposed to the introduction of additional aviation taxes, including new environmental taxes, fuel taxes or emissions levies.
 Ryanair has offered, and continues to offer, among the lowest fares in Europe, to make passenger air travel affordable and accessible to European consumers.
-Ryanair remitted approximately &255 million in various environmental taxes in fiscal year 2022, up from approximately &54 million in fiscal year 2021 (and approximately &630 million in fiscal year 2020, pre-Covid-19).
+Ryanair remitted approximately €833 million in various environmental taxes in fiscal year 2023, up from approximately €255 million in fiscal year 2022 (and approximately €54 million in fiscal year 2021).
 Ryanair believes that the imposition of additional taxes on airlines will not only increase airfares, but will discourage new entrants into the market, resulting in less choice for consumers.
 Ryanair believes this would ultimately have adverse effects on the European economy in general.

-As a company, Ryanair believes in free market competition and that the imposition of aviation taxation would distort competition by favouring the less efficient flag carriers - which generally have smaller and older aircraft, lower load factors, which offer connecting flights and operate primarily into congested airport, and which, as a result, have a much higher fuel burn per passenger.
-Furthermore, the introduction of a tax at a European level, such as that proposed under the Energy Taxation Directive ("ETD") only would distort competition between airlines operating solely within Europe and those operating also outside of Europe.
+As a company, Ryanair believes in free market competition and that aviation taxation distorts competition by favouring the less efficient flag carriers which generally have smaller and older aircraft, lower load factors, which offer connecting flights and operate primarily into congested airports, and which, as a result, have a much higher fuel burn per passenger.
+Furthermore, the introduction of a tax at a European level only, such as that proposed under the Energy Taxation Directive ("ETD") would distort competition between airlines operating solely within Europe and those operating long-haul flights to and from Europe.

-In 2020, some national politicians in Austria and Italy called for the introduction of minimum prices on airline tickets and/or for a ban on prices lower than the sum of applicable government taxes and airport charges.
+In 2020, certain politicians in Austria and Italy called for the introduction of minimum prices on airline tickets and/or a ban on prices lower than the sum of applicable government taxes and airport charges.
 While management believes that any such restriction of airlines' commercial freedom would be incompatible with EU law, it cannot be guaranteed that some form of government intervention in airline ticket prices will not be introduced at a national or European level.
 This would severely impact the Company's ability to attract the most price sensitive consumers.